Self-gravitating razor-thin disks around black holes via multi-hole seeds: Introduction

-We present in this work a new family of exact solutions of Einstein's field equations representing annular razor-thin disks around Schwarzschild BHs.
+We present in this work a new family of exact solutions of Einstein's field equations representing annular razor-thin discs around Schwarzschild BHs.
 The method presented here provides a simple procedure to construct these composite systems once we have an adequate seed solution representing a Schwarzschild BH plus an arbitrary external axisymmetric source.
-It also allows us to construct charged disks around extremal R-N BHs.
+It also allows us to construct charged discs around extremal R-N BHs.

-Section~\ref{sec:RTDs} gives a brief overview of the formalism used to construct the ``BH + disk'' systems.
-Section~\ref{sec:AnnularSchwarzschild} presents the central result of the paper: the construction of annular razor-thin disks around Schwarzschild BHs via multihole seed solutions.
+Section~\ref{sec:RTDs} gives a brief overview of the formalism used to construct the razor-thin disc structures.
+Section~\ref{sec:AnnularSchwarzschild} presents the central result of the paper: the construction of annular razor-thin discs around Schwarzschild BHs via multi-hole seed solutions.
 Section~\ref{sec:Charged} briefly comments on the extreme R-N case.
 We present our conclusions in Section~\ref{sec:Discussion}.